igordejanovic/parglare/docs/common.md

   used for GLR parsing.

 - **extra** - this attribute can store arbitrary user information for state tracking.
-If not given during initial context creation `dict` is used.
+If not given as a parameter to `parse` call a `dict` is used.

 ## Location class